powerjg/learning_gem5/part3/MSI/cache-actions.rst

 On loads and stores, we call the ``read/writeCallback`` function on the ``sequencer``.
 This notifies the sequencer of the new data or allows it to write the data into the data block.
-These functions take four parameters (the last parameter is optional): the address and data block and then ``true`` if the original request was a miss and finally, an optional ``MachineType``.
+These functions take four parameters (the last parameter is optional): address, data block, a boolean for if the original request was a miss, and finally, an optional ``MachineType``.
-The final optional parameter is sued for tracking statistics on where the data for the request was found.
+The final optional parameter is used for tracking statistics on where the data for the request was found.
 It allows you to track whether the data comes from cache-to-cache transfers or from memory.

 Finally, we also have an action to forward evictions to the CPU.
 This is required for gem5's out-of-order models to squash speculative loads if the cache block is evicted before the load is committed.
-We use the paramter specified at the top of the state machine file to check if this is needed or not.
+We use the parameter specified at the top of the state machine file to check if this is needed or not.

 Next, we have a set of cache management actions that allocate and free cache entries and TBEs.
 To create a new cache entry, we must have space in the ``CacheMemory`` object.